rafaeelaudibert/Ecoleta/README.md

 ## Todo ♻️

-* Add ability to upload photo for point (using Dropzone and S3 on backend)
 * Data validation on React frontend
 * Deploy on production with Github Actions (Vercel + Lambda + Dynamo + S3)
 * Add screenshots to README.md